-- 1. A student on probation whose cumulative GPA remains below a 2.0 will be subject to dismissal. - If the student on probation whose cumulative GPA decreases or stays the same and is below a 2.0 will be dismissed. - If the student on probation whose cumulative GPA increases but is still below 2.0 and earns a term GPA of 2.0 or higher, the student will be granted a second probationary semester to achieve the required 2.0 GPA. - 2.
+- 1. A student on probation whose cumulative GPA remains below a 2.0 will be subject to dismissal. - If the student on probation whose cumulative GPA increases but is still below 2.0 and earns a term GPA of 2.0 or higher, the student will be granted a second probationary semester to achieve the required 2.0 GPA. - 2.
 A student on probation whose cumulative GPA increases to above 2.0 at the end of the summer term will be off probation. - 3.
 A student on probation whose cumulative GPA does not reach 2.0 or above after the summer term will receive a full probationary semester to raise their GPA. - 4.
 A student who is dismissed, reinstated, and then dismissed again for failure to achieve a cumulative GPA of 2.0 or greater, will not be eligible for another reinstatement.